peteseta/resume/resume.typ

   dates: dates-helper(start-date: "May 2023", end-date: "August 2023"),
 )
 - *Spearheaded investor outreach strategy for 24 portfolio companies*, most notably securing engagement for the extended seed round of Arogga, an online pharmacy
-- Delivered comprehensive market analysis of SEA's ClimateTech sector to fund managers, surfacing emerging trends and high-potential investment verticals
+- Delivered comprehensive market analysis of SEA's ClimateTech sector to fund managers, surfacing emerging trends and high-potential investment verticals, which helped the firm to screen companies and source deals

 #work(
   title: "Engineer Intern",